Volkswagen shares drop on profit outlook, Scania bid

 DELICATE MATTER

-After just 30 minutes of trading on Monday, the volume of VW shares that had changed hands was more than the stock's daily average volume of the past three months, and the stock was down 6.7 percent at 187.45 euros at 9.00 a.m.
-ET.
+After just 30 minutes of trading on Monday, the volume of VW shares that had changed hands was more than the stock's daily average volume of the past three months, and the stock was down 6.7 percent at 187.45 euros at 1400 GMT.

 That was the biggest decline by a European blue-chip stock .FTEU3 and contributed to a 1.3 percent decline in the STOXX Europe 600 Automobiles & Parts Index .SXAP.